lgautier/fastq-and-furious/README.md

 ```

-Should C extensions be unavaible (no C compiling possible, Pypy, other reasons), the Python-only verion can still be used
+Should C extensions be unavaible (no C compiling possible, Pypy, other reasons), the Python-only version can still be used
 (see section Performance below).